mmbman/Katagiri/1979-06-12-Fukanzazengi-Talk-4.md

 And all we have to do is – wherever you may be, we can do the same thing.
 That same thing is *shikantaza*.
 Shikantaza, where all delusions drop off from the first.
 It’s not necessary that you should [make] some order or demand.
 You cannot say, “Go away.”
 Even if you say “go away,” [delusions] don’t go away.
 Even though you say “please stay,” they don’t stay.

-That’s why Dogen Zenji says,
+That’s why Dōgen Zenji says,

 > We find that transcendence of both unenlightenment or enlightenment...